atinuke03/LITA_Class_Documentation/README.md

   11. MINIF/MINIFS: The MINIF is used for singular condition/criteria while MINIFS is used for a more than one criterion
   12. COUNTIF/COUNTIFS: The COUNTIF is used for singular condition/criteria while COUNTIFS is used for a number of criteria

+### Text Extraction
+-Data extraction was taught and the following functions was explored:
+  1. LEFT: is used for extraction from the left of the original text
+  2. MID: is used for extraction from the nmid of the original text
+  3. RIGHT: is used for extraction from the right of the original text
+  4. SEARCH & FIND: are two helper functions used alongside for the extraction

+-To manage cases in excel, three functions are used and they include
+  1. LOWER: is used to manage lower cases
+  2. UPPER: is used to manage upper cases
+  3. PROPER: is used to regularize space in between text

 ### Data Analysis
 ```
 This is where some basic lines of codes or queries and some of the DAX expressions were used during data analysis